tudelft3d/geogeeks/docs/computer/packagemanager.md

 # Installing and using a package manager

-<span class="tag beginner-tag">⭐️ Beginner</span> Package managers make your life easier, it's worth using from the start.
+Package managers make your life easier, it's worth spending a few minutes to figure them out and use them from the start.

 ---